ontio/documentation/pro-website-docs/docs-en/ddxf/get_started.md

 The Distributed Data eXchange Framework (also DDXF) Cryptography Component is a cryptography component based on Python3.5 and provide cryptography kit for DDXF.
 Currently, it contain hash kit, encryption kit, signature kit and Key Derivation Function (KDF) kit.

-you can visit [here](https://github.com/NashMiao/ontology-ddxf-crypto) to get more information.
+You can visit [here](https://github.com/NashMiao/ontology-ddxf-crypto) to get more information.

 **Note**: This component has **NOT** been audited and might potentially be unsafe.
 Take precautions to clear memory properly, store the private keys safely.
 You need to test fully before using in production!